QiYao-Wang/QiYao-Wang.github.io/_pages/about.md

 # 📌 Research Interests

-- ***General LLMs and MLLMs***: Exploring the underlying mechanisms of LLMs and MLLMs, and researching improved fine-tuning methods to enhance their understanding, reasoning, and generation capabilities.
+- ***General LLMs and MLLMs***: Exploring the underlying mechanisms of LLMs and MLLMs, and researching improved fine-tuning methods to enhance their understanding, reasoning, and generation capabilities. [[MLLMs Topic Homepage](https://wangqiyao.me/MLLMs/)]
 - ***Information Retrieval (IR)***: Exploring improved <em>generative IR (GenIR)</em> approaches to enhance the capabilities of LLMs, and leveraging LLMs to improve IR performance.
 - ***Agentic AI***: Agentic Coding. [[Topic Homepage](https://wangqiyao.me/Agentic-Coding/)]
 - ***AI for Science and Social Science***: Developing domain-specific applications using LLMs and MLLMs to empower research in sciences and social sciences.